cncf/communitygroups/README.md

 ## Bevy Training

 CNCF and Bevy have organized the training session for the Community Groups organizers.
-It has been recorded and now available on [YouTube](https://www.youtube.com/watch?v=_rBdomoYlmc).
+It has been recorded and now [available on YouTube](https://www.youtube.com/watch?v=_rBdomoYlmc).
+You can also access shorter, more specific training videos by having a look at these [self-paced video tutorials](http://vimeo.com/showcase/bevy-virtual-conference) (use password "devfest").

 ### Bevy Help Portal